Source code - Delft3D

 Using Subversion (Linux and Windows)

-Choose a directory where you want the source code to be placed and execute the checkout command.
+Choose an empty directory where you want the source code to be placed and execute the checkout command.
 Example (to put the source code in the newly created directory "delft3d_repository"):

 The download will start automatically.